 Teaching Students to Question

 I remember taking my three-year old grandson to a space museum and realizing that he didn’t know the word astronaut.
-When we went home, I wanted to show him what an astronaut is by watching together a video of astronauts returning from a space flight.
+When we went home, I wanted to show him what an astronaut is by showing him a video of astronauts returning from a space flight.
 So I searched for a video on my laptop.
 I couldn’t immediately find what I wanted so I was frustrated.
 My little grandson said, “You have to be patient, Grandma.
 It will come.”
 At three, he knew that information is available with a click.

 In my first years as a teacher, I had file folders full of information about the differing ways the character of Hamlet had been interpreted over the ages, the symbolism in The Scarlet Letter, biographical information about Arthur Miller, and so much more.
 I told my students to prepare for their final exams by reviewing the notes I had given them because my notes contained what was important for them to remember.
 All the essays I assigned asked the students to prove something they already knew.
 Never again.